 Diageo revenue growth supported by premium brands

-ZURICH Jan 31 (Reuters) - Diageo, the world's biggest spirits group, reported steady sales growth in the second half of 2012, driven by price rises and the growth in the United States of premium brands like Ketel One vodka and Bulleit Bourbon.
+ZURICH (Reuters) - Diageo (DGE.L), the world's biggest spirits group, reported steady sales growth in the second half of 2012, driven by price rises and the growth in the United States of premium brands like Ketel One vodka and Bulleit Bourbon.

-The maker of Johnnie Walker whisky, Guinness beer and Tanqueray gin saw sales grow 5 percent like-for-like to 6.039 billion pounds ($9.54 billion) in the half year to December, while pre-exceptional earnings per share rose 9 percent to 60.9 pence.
+The maker of Johnnie Walker whisky and Guinness beer saw sales grow 5 percent like-for-like to 6.04 billion pounds ($9.54 billion) in the half year to December, while pre-exceptional earnings per share rose 9 percent to 60.9 pence.

 Analysts had expected sales to rise 5.1 percent to 6.05 billion pounds, according to Thomson Reuters data.

 Underlying sales in North America, which accounts for around a third of group sales, grew by 5 percent, supported by price increases and double-digit growth of premium brands.